oroinc/platform/src/Oro/Bundle/UIBundle/README.md

 ## Configuration Settings

+- oro_ui.application_url   - application frontend URL
 - oro_ui.application_name  - application name to display in header
 - oro_ui.application_title - application title for name reference in header

 ### Hide 'Add to favorites' and 'Minimize to the pinbar' buttons for the start page